luomus/laji-api/breaking-changes.md

 # Breaking changes against the old api

+The API is completely rewritten, so there might be differences that have gone unnoticed.
+This is a completely different architecture, and we can't maintain high code quality without making some changes.

+For major breaking changes (renamed endpoints & query params) we aim to maintain backward compatibility until further notice.
+Eventually, the OpenAPI (=Swagger) document will follow the v3 specification instead of v2.

 ## Return codes

 OK return codes might change (e.g. 204 no content -> 201 created)